-The national average cost of hiring an electrician ranges from $150-$500 depending on your electrical project and how long the job will take.
-Electrical contractors typically charge by the hour, and the hourly rate for an electrician ranges $50-$100 an hour.
-Electrician costs vary depending on your location, material used, whether they need to bill for travel time or not and how long a job actually takes.
+The national average cost of hiring an electrician ranges from $75 to $500, depending on your electrical project and how long the job will take.
+Electrical contractors typically charge by the hour, and the hourly rate for an electrician ranges $45 to $120 an hour.
+Electrician costs may vary depending on your location, material used, whether they need to bill for travel time or not and how long a job actually takes.

 Whether you're replacing an old ceiling fan, installing a new light fixture or need additional electrical outlets in your bedroom, chances are, you're going to want to hire an electrician for your project instead of doing the job yourself.
 To help you estimate how much your electrical project will cost, this guide will break down common project prices and what's included in them.

 For most projects, electricians charge by the hour with an average rate of $45 to $120 per hour nationwide.